 New members are always welcome.

-For any information about training with the senior endurance group please contact Gary at email@example.com or come down to Maiden Castle on a Tuesday or Thursday.
+For any information about training with the senior endurance group please contact Robert at email@example.com or come down to Maiden Castle on a Tuesday or Thursday.

 Make your Training really count.
 Use this link to calculate your ideal training pace.
 Also –